MerosCrypto/mc_minisketch/README.md

 # Minisketch

-A Nim Wrapper for the Minisketch library.
+A Nim wrapper for Minisketch.

 ## Installation